SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 ### Correctness

-**Path completeness:** From any cell, following path entries for any destination eventually reaches that destination.
+**Path completeness:** For any cell that has a path entry for a destination, following those entries eventually reaches that destination.

 **No cycles:** Following path entries always makes progress toward the destination.

-**Hub validity:** Every hub is an air block with line-of-sight to at least one neighbor's hub.
+**Hub validity:** Every hub (any nextHop position in the graph) is an air block with line-of-sight to both its entry boundary crossing and exit boundary crossing.
+This is verified during construction; boundaries are not stored in the final graph, so post-hoc validation requires regeneration.

-**Destination coverage:** Every cell has path entries for every destination in the graph.
+**Partial destination coverage:** Cells may have path entries for some destinations but not others.
+Missing entries indicate no valid route exists due to cave geometry.
+This is correct behavior, not a bug.

 ### Performance